ZyironChain/ZyironChain-Dev/README.md

 Max supply will be 84,096,000
 block times 5 mins

-also governace will have the ablity to mint up
+ governace will have the ablity to mint up
-2x the max once all supply has been mined up to 25% of the total at a time or about 25 million ZYC once evey 50 years up to 2x the amount of the max suppy if community votes 90% on these proposals but thats a goverance thing and im working on the book for the rules
+2x the max once all supply has been mined up to 25% of the total at a time or about 25 million ZYC once evey 50 years up to 2x the amount of the max suppy if community votes 90% on these proposals but thats a goverance thing and im working on the book for the rules ablities to upgrade security the blockchain will be backwards compatible to insure we are furthre proofing and its bere long after the founders

 # Code Structure